immutant/immutant.org/drafts/caching.md

 form of [core.cache] and [core.memoize], respectively.
 Because the `InfinispanCache` implements `clojure.core.cache/CacheProtocol` it can act as an underlying implementation for `clojure.core.memoize/PluggableMemoization`.
-We provide a `memo` function for doing exactly that:
+Immutant includes a higher-order `memo` function for doing exactly that:

 <pre class="syntax clojure">(immutant.cache/memo a-slow-function "a name" :distributed)</pre>